ey-lab/formation-python/lessons/50-data-manipulation/51-Numpy/README.md

    ```

 ### Important mark
-All these operations are *vectorial*.
-One particularity of these operations is that when they are called, the execution is performed by a low level computing language such as C, C++ or Fortran, consequence of what it makes these operations extremely time efficient.
+All these operations are said *vectorial*.
+One particularity of these kind of operations is that when they are called, the execution is performed by low level computing languages such as C, C++ or Fortran, consequence of what it makes these operations extremely time efficient.